Courses

 VIZA 654 - The Digital Image - Fall 2008

-This course taught us digital image manipulation techniques, including filtering, anti-aliasing, warps, reading and writing files.
+This course taught us digital image manipulation techniques, including filtering, anti-aliasing, warps, reading and writing files, using OpenGL and C/C++.
 For my final project, I created a program that would read in an image and let you draw using the pixels of that image, in scanline order.

 More...